Last updated August 25, 2016

 - Permission for Student Vendors will be granted only to current students.
-Permission is granted through the Office of Business Services.
+Permission is granted through the Business Services Office.

-- Student Vendors must negotiate a contract with the College that describes the services that will be provided, the points of impact that may require College staff assistance, and a confirmation that all appropriate insurance, tax, licensing, and compensation provisions have been established.
+- Student Vendors must negotiate a contract with Middlebury that describes the services that will be provided, the points of impact that may require Middlebury staff assistance, and a confirmation that all appropriate insurance, tax, licensing, and compensation provisions have been established.

 - Contract terms are required to be renegotiated annually.

-- Contracts may be canceled by the College at any time should the College determine that the contract provisions have been violated.
+- Contracts may be canceled by the College at any time should Middlebury determine that the contract provisions have been violated.

-- Once a Student Vendor has been approved, it will be allowed to function within the confines of the Middlebury College campus and must abide by all College rules and regulations – as well as the stipulations detailed in its contract with the College.
+- Once a Student Vendor has been approved, it will be allowed to function within the confines of the Middlebury campus and must abide by all Middlebury rules and regulations – as well as the stipulations detailed in its contract with Middlebury.